ebeechum/presentations/README.md

 **News from the bleeding edge**: ECMAScript 6 (Harmony) overview, browser + Firebug updates, JS lib releases, Hopscotch lib demo, intro to Tessel (JS-scriptable microprocessor), local happenings for Sept, tips & tricks.

-**10 Months with Meteor.js**: Phillip Jacobs and Jason Griffin of TasteMade give an overview of Meteor in the context of their own real-world, production use while building TasteMade's applications.
+**10 Months with Meteor.js**: Phillip Jacobs and Jason Griffin of Tastemade give an overview of Meteor in the context of their own real-world, production use while building Tastemade's applications.
 Includes code demos, best practices and pros and cons of using Meteor.

 [**Bleeding Edge Web Meetup: WigWag & DeviceJS**](/2013/08-aug-edge-meetup/) _August 6_